Certora/Examples/CVLByExample/Summarization/CalledContractAndExecutingContract/README.md

 # Using `calledContract` and `executingContract` in Summaries

-This directory demonstrates how to use two new CVL keywords—`calledContract` and `executingContract`—to track function call details within a summary context.
+This directory demonstrates how to use two CVL keywords—`calledContract` and `executingContract`—to track function call details within a summary context.
 The repository contains:

 1. A Solidity file, **`CalledContractAndExecutingContract.sol`**, which defines contracts **`Primary`**, **`Secondary`**, and **`Tertiary`**, as well as a **`Library`**.
 2. A CVL spec file, **`CalledContractAndExecutingContract.spec`**, which verifies rules about contract function calls and how the two new keywords behave under different call types.